apache/phoenix-site/site/source/src/site/markdown/index.md

 # Overview

-Apache Phoenix is a SQL skin over HBase delivered as a client-embedded JDBC driver targeting low latency queries over HBase data.
+Apache Phoenix is a relational database layer over HBase delivered as a client-embedded JDBC driver targeting low latency queries over HBase data.
 Apache Phoenix takes your SQL query, compiles it into a series of HBase scans, and orchestrates the running of those scans to produce regular JDBC result sets.
 The table metadata is stored in an HBase table and versioned, such that snapshot queries over prior versions will automatically use the correct schema.
 Direct use of the HBase API, along with coprocessors and custom filters, results in [performance](performance.html) on the order of milliseconds for small queries, or seconds for tens of millions of rows.

 ## Mission
 Become the standard means of accessing HBase data through a well-defined, industry standard API.

 ## Quick Start
 Tired of reading already and just want to get started?
-Take a look at our [FAQs](faq.html), listen to the Apache Phoenix talks from [Hadoop Summit 2013](http://www.youtube.com/watch?v=YHsHdQ08trg) and [HBaseConn 2013](http://www.cloudera.com/content/cloudera/en/resources/library/hbasecon/hbasecon-2013--how-and-why-phoenix-puts-the-sql-back-into-nosql-video.html), and jump over to our quick start guide [here](Phoenix-in-15-minutes-or-less.html).
+Take a look at our [FAQs](faq.html), listen to the Apache Phoenix talks from [Hadoop Summit 2014](https://www.youtube.com/watch?v=f4Nmh5KM6gI&feature=youtu.be), review the [overview presentation](http://phoenix.apache.org/presentations/OC-HUG-2014-10-4x3.pdf), and jump over to our quick start guide [here](Phoenix-in-15-minutes-or-less.html).

 ##SQL Support##
 To see what's supported, go to our [language reference](language/index.html).
 It includes all typical SQL query statement clauses, including `SELECT`, `FROM`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`, etc. It also supports a full set of DML commands as well as table creation and versioned incremental alterations through our DDL commands.
 We try to follow the SQL standards wherever possible.